Nadosha/test-simpleblaze/README.md

 **Usage**
 ---
 In case of using, you just need to run `index.html` file in your browser.
-But to support tests you may install mocha.js chai.js and mocha-jsdom. running this command under project directory  `npm install`
+But to support tests you may install mocha.js and chai.js and mocha-jsdom. running this command under project directory  `npm install`